RitikaVerma7/Chatbot-RAG_with_Evaluation/README.md

 ## Dataset Construction

-### Guidelines for Creating the Dataset

-1. **Minimum Rows**: The dataset contains at least 30 rows.
-2. **Diversity**: The query-response pairs are diverse and not concentrated on a specific query type, document section, or page.
-3. **Comprehensive Coverage**: The dataset covers various sections from the policy handbook, including queries from tables, text, and more, ensuring a broad spectrum of potential user questions.

-### Construction Process

 1. **Combination Method**:
    - **AI Assistance**: Utilized ChatGPT (Model 4) with specific guidelines to generate a portion of the dataset.
    - **Manual Search**: Manually searched for top auto insurance questions and found corresponding answers in the policy handbook.